LEANNA MAE .ORG

 Get a phone number for your business.

-Add an additional line to your plan or get a new phone?
-Both of those can be expensive.
+If you're comfortable with it, you can use your personal cell phone.
+The other option is to buy a second phone and add an additional line to your plan.
+That can be expensive.
 Some phones do allow for two phone numbers with one phone.
 A free way to get started is using the app for Google Voice.
 Once your business gets going and making steady money, you can transfer a Google Voice number over to your regular phone company such as Verizon.

 File an LLC in your state.